 As part of the celebrations marking the second anniversary of the military coup which brought Ghanaian leader Colonel I.

-As part of the celebrations marking the second anniversary of the military coup which brought Ghanaian leader Colonel I.K.
+Background: As part of the celebrations marking the second anniversary of the military coup which brought Ghanaian leader Colonel I.K.
 Acheampong and his National ademption Council to power, an exhibition called "Two Years of Self-Reliance" opened in Accra on Friday (11 January)

 Colonel C.R.
 Tachie-Menson, Ghana's Commissioner for Information, opened the exhibition by saying that self-reliance should be watchdog of all Ghanaians.